-Brethren of Lodge Waikaremoana No 158 will also be present as John was an initiate of Lodge Waikaremoana in Wairoa on 10th September 1957 and has retained his membership there for these sixty years.
+John was an initiate of Lodge Waikaremoana No 158 in Wairoa on 10th September 1957 and had retained his membership there for sixty years.
 When John moved onto his farm in Central Hawke’s Bay in 1967 he joined the Porangahau Lodge No 296 and was their Master in 1971 and again in 1976.
 In 1979 Porangahau Lodge merged with Bedford No 25 and Abercorn No 30 to form The Woburn Lodge No 25 and John was Woburn’s Master in 1980.

 VWBro Jim Lum PGC was initiated into Victoria Lodge No 21 in August 1967, which was recognised at Hawke's Bay Daytime Lodge No 453 when RWBro Willie Wong P Prov GM presented Jim with a 50 Year Badge.